colindoyle0000/colindoyle-website/content/torts2025/midterm/past_exam.md

 # icon\_pack: fas

 # Page metadata.
-title: Past Midterm Exam & Memo
+title: Past Midterm Exams & Memos
 date: '2022-08-14T00:00:00Z'
 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 type: book # Do not modify.
-draft: true
+draft: false
 toc: false
 ---

+The 2022 midterm exam is available [here](/../../torts2025-material/past-exam/midterm2022.pdf).

+The 2022 midterm review memo is available [here](/../../torts2023-material/past-exam/midterm-memo2022.pdf).

-Last year’s midterm exam is available [here](/../../torts2023-material/past-exam/midterm.pdf).
+The 2023 midterm exam is available [here](/../../torts2023-material/past-exam/midterm2023.pdf).

+The 2023 midterm review memo is available [here](/../../torts2023-material/past-exam/midterm-memo2023.pdf).

+The memos include my commentary on the questions along with strong student answers.

 I would encourage you to use the questions on the exam as practice problems as you prepare for the midterm.
-Keep in mind that last year’s class did not cover exactly the same cases and material.
+Keep in mind that previous years' classes did not cover exactly the same cases and material.

-The midterm review memo is available [here](/../../torts2023-material/past-exam/midterm-memo.pdf).
-The memo includes my commentary on the questions along with strong student answers.